fpereiro/hitit/readme.md

 - `path`: optional string.
 - `headers`: optional object.
 - `body`: can be of any type.
 See below for more details.
 - `code`: any valid HTTP status code; defaults to 200.
 If the response has a different matching code, the request will be considered as a failure.
+If you want the request to succeed in any case, you can use `'*'` as the status code.
 - `apres`: a function that is executed after the request finishes.
 See below for more details.
 - `delay`: optional integer that determines how many milliseconds should be waited until the next request.
 - `timeout`: optional integer that will abort the request after `body.timeout` seconds elapse of socket inactivity.
 Defaults to `60`.